 Progress: Created and filled in April; ballot measure OK’ed adding two seats to the board

 For 2019: Feb.
-5 first consideration of an ordinance to add two
+5 first consideration of an ordinance to add two members to board; second reading and public hearing scheduled for March 5.

 Commercial Linkage Fees